Elevenlabs AudioNative Player

 The second stage is the ad set settings.
 These are divided into the following segments:

-1. Application: the place where we indicate the application we want to promote.
-First we select its location (usually Google Play or AppStore), and then the specific app.
-It’s a good idea to connect the app to your advertising account before launching it, otherwise you’ll get a “no connection” message when searching, and it will affect the user activity data provided to the campaign.
+1. Application: This is where we indicate the application we want to promote.
+First, we select its location (usually Google Play or AppStore) and then the specific app.
+It’s a good idea to connect the app to your advertising account before launching it; otherwise, you’ll get a „no connection” message when searching, which will affect the user activity data provided to the campaign.

-2. Audience group: we only have language and location to indicate, so when promoting the app to one market, we will not use multiple sets of ads in one campaign.
-Sometimes we can also indicate the age of the target audience, but it is usually set automatically based on the attributes of the app.
+2. Audience group: We only have language and location to indicate, so when promoting the app to one market, we will not use multiple sets of ads in one campaign.
+Sometimes, we can also indicate the age of the target audience, but it is usually set automatically based on the app’s attributes.

-3. Optimization settings: here we indicate the ad target and budget spending strategy The purpose of advertising is typically application installations.
-It is also possible to get specific actions in the app, but for this we must have implemented Pixel and properly implemented events.
-Below, we can set the maximum rate of obtaining a conversion (installation or event) – however, be aware that too low a rate will limit or completely deprive us of the desired results.
+3. Optimization settings: Here, we indicate the ad target and budget spending strategy.
+The purpose of advertising is typically application installations.
+It is also possible to get specific actions in the app, but for this, we must have implemented Pixel and properly implemented events.
+Below, we can set the maximum rate of obtaining a conversion (installation or event); however, be aware that a rate that is too low will limit or completely deprive us of the desired results.

 Ad settings

 At the very end, you should set the ads.
 Given that we can’t edit target groups or placements here, ads are the main element whose different variations are worth testing.
-By creating several types of ads, differing, for example, in text or format (photo, video, carousel), after some time we will find the creation that brings the best results.
+By creating several types of ads, differing, for example, in text or format (photo, video, carousel), we will find the creation that brings the best results after some time.
 But how to create an ad, and what do we need?
 According to the scheme adopted above, we have several windows to complete:

-1. Identity: here we complete everything instinctively.
-We indicate our fan page, our Instagram account, and the app (can be autocomplete).
+1. Identity: Here, we complete everything instinctively.
+We indicate our fan page, our Instagram account, and the app (which can be autocompleted).

 4. Destination: here, we indicate where we want recipients to be directed when they click on the ad.
 It can be an application or a specific place in it.